Hausdorff dimension of frequency sets in beta-expansions: Abstract

 \section{Abstract}

-The purpose of this paper is threefold on beta-expansions.
-First, by using a recent result on the distributions of full and non-full words, we give a proof of the useful folklore: the Hausdorff dimension of an arbitrary set in the shift space is equal to its natural projection in $[0,1]$.
+By applying a 2014 result on the distribution of full cylinders, we give a proof of the useful folklore: for any $\beta>1$, the Hausdorff dimension of an arbitrary set in the shift space $S_\beta$ is equal to the Hausdorff dimension of its natural projection in $[0,1]$.
 It has been used in some former papers without proof.
-Second, we clarify that for calculating the Hausdorff dimension of frequency sets using variation formulas, one only needs to focus on the Markov measures of explicit step when the $\beta$-shift is a subshift of finite type on two digits.
-Finally, as an application, we obtain an exact formula for the Hausdorff dimension of frequency sets for an important class of $\beta$'s, which are called pseudo-golden ratios.
+Then we clarify that for calculating the Hausdorff dimension of frequency sets using variational formulae, one only needs to focus on the Markov measures of explicit order when the $\beta$-expansion of $1$ is finite.
+Concretely, it suffices to optimize a function with finitely many variables under some restrictions.
+Finally, as an application, we obtain an exact formula for the Hausdorff dimension of frequency sets for an important class of $\beta$'s, which are called pseudo-golden ratios (also called multinacci numbers).